biya-coin/biyaliquid-docs/.gitbook/defi/community-buyback.md

 ### What is the Community BuyBack?

-The Community BuyBack is a monthly onchain event that allows anyone to take part in Biyachain’s deflationary mechanism.
-Participants commit BIYA, and in return receive a pro rata share of the revenue generated across the Biyachain ecosystem.
+The Community BuyBack is a monthly onchain event that allows anyone to take part in Biya Chain’s deflationary mechanism.
+Participants commit BIYA, and in return receive a pro rata share of the revenue generated across the Biya Chain ecosystem.
 The BIYA exchanged is then permanently burned, reducing the total supply.

 This process rewards the community, increases scarcity of BIYA, and aligns long-term value with ecosystem success.
 The Community BuyBack evolved from the original Burn Auction, replacing the winner-take-all model with a simpler, more accessible, and community-driven design.